-If you're using a credit card, going into debt is a serious risk.
-Your bills will add up on your credit card, but your checking account balance will remain high.
-If you don't have the discipline to pay off the entire card balance every month, you’ll end up in debt.
+If you're using a credit card, going into debt is a risk.
+Your card balance increases while your checking account balance remains unaffected.
+If you don't have the discipline to pay off the entire card balance every month, you may end up in debt.

 If you think that’s a risk, keep doing it the old-fashioned way (there's nothing wrong with that—all that matters is that you know yourself and keep yourself out of harm's way).
 Racking up debt means high-interest charges, and you might end up in a hole that you can't get out of.
-A debit card linked to your checking account can help you avoid debt, but then you’re putting your checking account at risk.
+Alternatively, you can use a debit card linked to your checking account to avoid debt.
+If you do so, be aware that you could put your checking account at risk.

 In many cases, there are no additional fees when you pay bills with plastic.
 But some organizations charge extra, so you need to pay attention to the totals before you click submit.
-If you use a credit card, you might also pay an annual fee to your card issuer.
-Make sure it's really worth it if you're paying bills with the card to earn rewards.
+If you keep a credit card, you might also pay an annual fee to your card issuer.
+Make sure it's really worth it if you're paying bills with the card in pursuit of rewards.

-When you pay with a debit or credit card, especially if you make the payments automatic, things can get out of control before you realize it.
-You’re likely to pay less attention to your bills and miss expensive errors or rate increases.
-If you use a debit card, there's a better chance that you'll bounce a few checks or owe overdraft fees.
-Finally, you might simply feel less of the pain of spending, which makes it easy to overspend.
+When you pay with a debit or credit card, especially if you make the payments automatic, things can get out of control without you realizing it.
+You’re likely to pay less attention to your bills and miss expensive errors, rate increases, or charges for services you no longer use.
+When you use a debit card, there's a chance that you'll bounce a few checks or owe overdraft fees.
+Finally, you might simply feel the pain of spending less, which makes it easy to overspend.

-Given the risks above, you might wonder if it’s a good idea to pay bills with your card, but there are several benefits.
+Given the pitfalls above, you might wonder if it’s a good idea to pay bills with your card, but there are several benefits.

-Rewards are often the first reason people think about paying bills with a credit card.
+Rewards are often a primary motivation for paying bills with a credit card.
 Sure, you might rack up points or earn cash back, but there are other good reasons as well.
-Even if you use debit cards, which are less generous but can offer rewards, it still might be a good idea to put bills on your card.
+Even if you use debit cards, which are less generous but can offer rewards, it still might be smart to put bills on your card.

 Along similar lines, it's easy to keep track of expenses when you pay with a credit card.
 Your card issuer automatically creates an electronic record of every transaction, so it's easy to categorize your spending and see where your money goes.
-Your bank (or an app like Mint) might even categorize expenses for you, so it’s easier to understand your basic living expenses.
+Your bank (or an app like Mint or Tiller) might even categorize expenses for you.

 Manage Cash Flow

 How many bills do you get each month?
 If it's more than a handful, life might be easier if you pay with a credit card.
 There's no need to log in to your checking account every time a bill comes due to make sure there's enough cash available.
-Instead, you can just put all your bills on your credit card and then make one large payment every month.
-However, if you use a debit card you will need to make sure funds are available.
+Instead, you can just put all your bills on your credit card and pay it off with one large payment every month.
+However, if you use a debit card, you will need to make sure funds are available.